Demo 6: Extremum Investigation and Optimization#

 points = dtuplot.scatter(list_of_stationary_points, show=False, rendering_kw={"s" : 100,"color":"red"})

-# Show the surface f with the stationary points
+# Draw the surface f

 pf = dtuplot.plot3d(f,(x,-0.8,2.8),(y,-0.8,2.8),use_cm=True, colorbar=False,show=False,wireframe=True,rendering_kw={"alpha":0.6})